 Use of devices and screen time has further reduced moment based play activities.
 It is not surprising to see that majority of children entering Kindergarten lack the requisite gross and fine motor skills.

 All said and done but what’s the BIG deal, you might ask.
-Here are a few reasons Why Gross Motor Skills Matter:
+Here are a few reasons:

 1. Gross Motor skills are precursor to any kind of physical and brain development.
 There is a reason why the babies start with these skills right in the womb.